Probate Q&A Series

 Apply the Law

-Under North Carolina law, title to a decedent’s real property vests in the heirs at death in an intestate estate.
+Under North Carolina law, title to a decedent’s real property vests in the heirs at death in an intestate estate, subject to the personal representative’s statutory powers for administration.
 That means each heir is a necessary party to any partition case or court-approved estate sale affecting the land.
-Known heirs must be personally served following the Rules of Civil Procedure.
-If any heirs are unknown (names or addresses not ascertainable after due diligence), you must file a court proceeding to bring “unknown heirs” before the court by publication; the clerk then appoints a guardian ad litem (GAL) to protect those interests and to help identify and locate them.
-Partition cases and most estate-related real estate sales begin before the Clerk of Superior Court in the county where the land lies.
-When service is by publication, the notice must run once a week for three successive weeks, and respondents have 40 days from the first publication date to defend.
+Known heirs must be served following the Rules of Civil Procedure.
+If any heirs are unknown (names or addresses not ascertainable after due diligence), you may proceed against unknown parties by publication where authorized; the clerk may appoint a guardian ad litem when required to protect those interests.
+Partition cases and many estate-related real estate sales begin before the Clerk of Superior Court in the county where the land lies.
+When service is by publication, the notice must run once a week for three successive weeks, and respondents generally have 40 days from the first publication date to answer.

 Key Requirements